Must-have tools for every mechanic, based on personal experience. Check out this list for the best tools for the mechanic!

 In the old days, mechanics used to go around with enormous metal toolboxes.
 Why?
 The tools are tough enough to handle being jumbled together, and they jumble whether they are in a durable bag or an incredibly heavy metal box.
 Tool bags are the new normal for most mechanics.

 I have this Stanley tool bag, and it is the perfect size for bringing out to car or some other remote place to perform some maintenance.
 It has internal pockets for some of the smaller tools.
-Reasonably priced, so pick one up at the link below.
+Reasonably priced, and a great gift.

 #6 – Jack Stands

-When he has his head and neck underneath that 2-ton vehicle, do you really want to be trusting the scissor jack that came with the car?
-He’s tough but not dense…
+When she has her head and neck underneath that 2-ton vehicle, do you really want to be trusting the scissor jack that came with the car?
+She’s tough but not dense…

-Get a pair of jack-stands and don’t worry about the vehicle collapsing on him.
+Get a pair of jack-stands and don’t worry about the vehicle collapsing on her.
 Get a gift that can actually save lives!

-This set of 2-ton capacity jack-stands are best sellers.
+This set of 3-ton capacity jack-stands are best sellers.

 #7 – Socket Wrench and Sockets

-This is the perfect gift if you want several people to go in together.
-Each component isn’t a bank-buster, but together makes a really excellent set.
+This 84-piece socket set is the perfect gift if you want several people to go in together.
+It makes a really excellent set.

-The 1/2″ Socket Set is used for the bigger, manly jobs, like working on the cars and trucks.
-This isn’t the 3/8″ drive for general maintenance, or, heaven forbid, the (almost useless) 1/4″ Socket set.
-I personally bought and use these Stanley sockets and can say that they definitely get the job done.
+This set is great for all those general-purpose jobs like working on the cars and trucks.
 I like the switching mechanism between clockwise and anti-clockwise.
 It just works more smoothly than others I have used.

 So helpful when working on a bolt that is not easy to get to, and helpful in general even if it is.
 Great gift for any grease monkey, this set of 20 has you covered for both SAE (English) and Metric.